American Samoa: Climate

-American Samoa has a tropical climate all year round with two distinct seasons, the wet and dry season.
+American Samoa has a tropical rainforest climate (Af) all year round with two distinct seasons, the wet and dry season.
 The wet season is usually between December and March and the dry season is from April through to September with the average daily temperature around 81–83 F all year round.

 The climate is warm, tropical, and humid, averaging around 80 F, with a variation of about 15 F-change during the year.
 The southern hemisphere winter, from June to September, is the coolest time of the year.
 The summer months of December to March bring hotter temperatures, while the months from April to November are considered the "dry" season.
 Throughout the year, however, rain follows clouds blown in by the trade winds that rise from the east almost daily.
 The mountains of the Pago Pago area, standing over Pago Pago Harbor, catch these clouds, bringing an average of 200 in of rainfall per year.